- Ingestion can be implemented as ETL or ELT pipelines that continuously write data into Iceberg tables.

 Hosted catalog services

-RisingWave provides two hosted catalog options for managing Iceberg metadata, schema versions, and table state:- JDBC hosted catalog — backed by RisingWave’s internal PostgreSQL-compatible metastore.
-See JDBC hosted catalog.
+RisingWave provides two hosted catalog options for managing Iceberg metadata, schema versions, and table state:- Built-in catalog: Uses RisingWave’s internal PostgreSQL-compatible metastore as a JDBC-compliant catalog.
+See Built-in catalog.

 RisingWave provides a managed compaction service that helps maintain table health by performing compaction and snapshot expiration.- Compaction: Merges small data files into larger, optimized files to improve read performance.